What is Chalazion(Red Bump Under Eyelid), and How to Treat It?

 Recurrence: Chalazion can recur, even after successful treatment, in some individuals, especially if the underlying cause of the blockage is not (addressed).

-Spread of infection: If a chalazion becomes more infected, they can spread to other parts of the eye, leading to serious complications such as vision loss or orbital cellulitis (an infection of the tissue surrounding the eye).
+Spread of infection: If a chalazion becomes more infected, it can spread to other parts of the eye, leading to severe complications such as vision loss or orbital cellulitis (an infection of the tissue surrounding the eye).

 If a chalazion is repeatedly traumatized, scarring of the eyelid can occur, which can cause long-term cosmetic issues and functional problems.

-It is generally recommended to seek treatment for a chalazion to reduce the risk of these potential complications and to minimize the duration of symptoms.
+Finally, seeking treatment for a chalazion is generally recommended to reduce the risk of these potential complications and minimize the duration of symptoms.

 1. Keep your eyelids clean by gently washing them with lukewarm water.